It’s the most wonderful time

 What To Eat During Christmas in Denmark

 There are plenty of choices to eat and drink at any Copenhagen Christmas market: most of them will keep you warm during typical Nordic cold weather.

-Here is the list of foods that you most likely will find on each of the mentioned Christmas markets:
+Here is the list of foods that you most likely will find on each of the mentioned Christmas markets in Copenhagen:

 - Sausages & Fries